meilisearch/documentation/references/backup.md

 Get the status of a backup.
 Returned status could be:

-- `processing`: backup creation is not finished
+- `processing`: Backup creation is not finished.
-- `backup_process_failed`: an error occured during backup process, task aborted
+- `backup_process_failed`: An error occured during backup process, task aborted.
-- `done`: backup creation is finished
+- `done`: Backup creation is finished.

 ### Example